Pexidartinib (Monograph)

 Hepatotoxicity

-A boxed warning regarding the risk of serious and potentially fatal liver injury is included in the prescribing information for pexidartinib.
-Hepatotoxicity with ductopenia and cholestasis has been reported.
+Risk of serious and potentially fatal liver injury (see Boxed Warning.).
+Hepatotoxicity with ductopenia and cholestasis reported.
 Unknown whether liver injury occurs in the absence of elevated serum aminotransferase concentrations.

-Because of this risk, pexidartinib is only available through a restricted program under a Risk Evaluation and Mitigation Strategy (REMS).
+Because of this risk, pexidartinib is only available through a restricted program under a REMS.
 Requirements of the REMS program may be accessed at [Web] or calling 833-887-2546.

 Avoid pexidartinib in patients with preexisting elevated AST or ALT concentrations; total bilirubin or direct bilirubin greater than ULN; or active liver or biliary tract disease, including increased alkaline phosphatase.
 Administration of pexidartinib with a high-fat meal increases exposure to the drug by 100% and may increase the risk of hepatotoxicity.